azita-abdollahi/nodeScyllaDB/README.md

 cd node_scylla
 ```

-The nodeScylla Architecture is built with:
+The JWT Authentication Architecture is built with:

 - [Node.js](https://nodejs.org/) – a JavaScript run-time scripting language
 - [Expressjs](https://expressjs.com/) – serves as a Node.js framework